nejj00/ku-leuven-ml-project/README.md

 ## FAQ

-### Installation cannot find tensorflow
+### Installation cannot find Tensorflow

-Tensorflow is only compatible with Python 3.8--3.11.
+Tensorflow is only compatible with Python 3.9--3.12.

-On macOS you can use an older version by running these commands before the install script:
+On macOS you can use an older Python version by running these commands before the install script:

 ```
 brew install python@3.10  # if using homebrew